SaiHarshitha-192/hackathon_mercor/README.md

 ## My Work
+Check the main.py for the changes that i made for the chatbot

 First commit:
 i added weather forecast using openweathermap API which can predict the weather at any city or location around the world for any number of upcoming days. i.e. if we want to predict the weather for today or tomorrow or any day in the near future it will give the range of data